Importing Interaction Data

 Review Stage

-Proceed to the Review Stage once satisfied with the Field and Value mapping configurations.
-Be sure to double check any Pre-Flight Check errors that may appear to ensure that data imports correctly.
+Proceed to the Review Stage once you are satisfied with the Field and Value mapping configurations.
+Be sure to double check any Pre-Flight Check errors that may appear to be sure that data imports correctly.

 When ready, click Run Import and Slate will then import the data file to the records imported during the core data import, matching on records with the unique field value.